Anxiety after drinking: why you get it & how to cure it fast

 1. Get some exercise.

 Exercise can have an immediate beneficial impact on your mind and body.
 That’s right, physical exertion in the form of moderate or vigorous exercise can lead to lower levels of anxiety and depression.
 Why?
-Exercise reduces stress hormones such as cortisol and adrenaline and triggers the release of endorphins, the body’s natural stress relievers and pain reducers.
+Exercise reduces stress hormones, such as cortisol and adrenaline, and triggers the release of endorphins, the body’s natural stress relievers and pain reducers.

 2. Drink clear liquids.